Getting Punitive Damages in Your Personal Injury Case

 Compensatory damages often include a lot of calculations to come to a figure that makes sense for the expenses and losses you’ve suffered as a result of the accident.
 When it comes to punitive damages, there is no way to calculate them.

 In most cases, you simply ask for a punitive damage award.
-The jury or the judge will then make the decision on how much to give you.
+The jury or the judge will then decide on how much to give you.
 They will often consider the financial means of the defendant when reaching a decision.
 This is another deviation from how compensatory damages work.

 When the court considers compensatory damages, it cannot consider what the defendant can afford.
 Since punitive damages are for punishment, this is often a relevant factor.